 Social Radar catches posts before they blow up.
 Be the 1st or 2nd commenter — the position that gets the most upvotes by nature of how Reddit works.

-Use your reply templates to respond fast.
+Use reply templates to respond fast.
 Not promotional; actually helpful.
-"What's going on this weekend?"
-You answer because you know.
+Someone asks a question your newsletter answers every week; you answer because you know.

 After genuinely engaging for awhile, the community starts recommending you organically.
 People reply to threads saying "check out [your newsletter], they have this.!"